thatwill/jQuery-Multipage-Form/README.md

 		'hideLegend': false, 		// should the plugin hide the <legend> tags?  useful in concert with externally generated nav 'hideSubmit': true, 		// should the plugin hide the submit button?
 		'generateNavigation': true,	// should the plugin generate its own navigation buttons?
+		'navButtonClasses': ''		// add additional CSS classes to the navigation buttons.
 		'activeDot': '&nbsp;&#x25CF;',			// the dot used to represent an active page in the nav 'inactiveDot': '&nbsp;&middot;',		// the dot used to represent an inactive page in the nav 'navigationFunction': function(pages){},		// a function that generates the nav, receives array of pages